55aze/hugo/content/works/kao.md

 # Inventory then create style guides

-I did a complete inventory of the exisiting applications first and took down all the UI elements, and distinguished those inconsistent ones.
-Then I worked on the basic style guides and created atomic elements based on guidelines.
-These atomics can be then assembled together to create different components in my design.
+I did a complete inventory of the exisiting applications first and took down all the UI elements, trying to distinguish the 50 shades of blue or 20 styles of button.
+Then I cleaned them up and defined the basic style guide, based on which, I also created atomic elements.
+Those atomics can be then assembled together to create different components in my design.
 That's what I called "3 levels of design guideline":

 #### 3 levels of design guideline